Week-by-week guide to pregnancy

 Tommy's has also produced a pregnancy guide with a further list of symptoms.

 Your baby, or foetus, is around 26.7cm long from head to toe, and weighs about 350g.
 That's approximately the size of a carrot, and the weight of five wholemeal pitta breads.

 Your baby is now heavier than the placenta.
 The placenta basically doubles up as a larder and toilet, by providing food and removing waste.
 It will keep on growing during your pregnancy so it can do its vital work.

-Meanwhile your baby has been cultivating a fine, downy layer of hair called lanugo – the purpose of this fur coat is probably to keep your baby at the perfect temperature, and it usually vanishes before the birth.
-Your baby is also sprouting hair and eyebrows – some babies are born with very little hair, others rock up with a big mop top.
+Meanwhile your baby has been developing a fine, downy layer of hair called lanugo – the purpose of this fur coat is probably to keep your baby at the perfect temperature, and it usually vanishes before the birth.
+Your baby is also sprouting hair and eyebrows – some babies are born with very little hair, others have lots.
 It doesn't make as much difference, within the first year of their life, they'll probably lose all the hair they were born with as their hormone levels change.

 Your baby can now hear noises and voices outside their cosy womb.
-If you sing to your bump, then no matter how bad it sounds, you could have a Number 1 fan.
+If you sing to your bump, then no matter how bad it sounds, they will be your biggest fan.